in the DR CONGO

 Climbing the most dangerous volcano on Earth, to the Mouth of Hell at 3.470m,

-> Hiking atop Nyiragongo volcano in DR Congo during April <
+> Hiking atop Nyiragongo volcano in DR Congo in rainy November <

 Central Africa.... it cannot get wilder….
 The Congo…. the hearth of Africa…. deep and dark rain forests…. active and smoking volcanoes…. climbing remote mountains… war zone and unrest….
 "It’s now or never”….
 These were the thoughts that whirled through our heads over several years.
 Being hooked on wild treks and peaks on the African continent, we had one outstanding climbing target in mind: The Nyiragongo Volcano which is located in a remote corner of the large and inaccessible country known as the Democratic Republic of the Congo.